 Are they content with that simple answer or do they dig deeper?
 Do they ask you about the history of your partner’s relationship to frustration, anger, and rage?

 Or ask if you would describe them as controlling or quick-tempered?
 Did they ask you if your spouse has ever done anything out of anger that shocked or surprised you?

 Affair Disclosure occurs in a dysfunctional marital dynamic.
 Your therapist should conduct a thorough marital assessment before dispensing any advice to you on affair disclosure.

 A lack of a history of violence, in the context of the incredible stress of affair disclosure, sometimes provides a false sense of security.

 Research by Johnston and Campbell (1993) revealed a pattern of violence related to divorce.
 Their findings include affair disclosure violence.

-Then come the Intimacy-Avoidants.
-They engage in ongoing battle by definition.
+Then we come to the Intimacy-Avoidants.
+They engage in the ongoing battle by definition.
 Their chronically combative style is indicative of poor self-regulation and histrionic behavior.
 Split-Self Affairs are the least violent.
 This is because they are invested in order and containment.